What is Boris Johnson’s record on climate change?

 Johnson has campaigned against the planned third runway at Heathrow, famously saying that he would “lie down in front of those bulldozers”.
 But in June 2018, he failed to vote against the project when he was foreign secretary, instead flying to Afghanistan in “what appeared to be a hastily arranged diplomatic trip”, according to The Independent.

-What has the PM said?
+What has the Prime Minister said?

 “There can be no greater responsibility than protecting our planet, and no mission that a global Britain is prouder to serve.”